Our BuildingsTown Hall, All Saints, Malling Community Centre

 Malling Community Centre

-The Council intends to regenerate this Community Centre and create a new mixed use community space.
-This will involve major alteration and refurbishment works.
+The Council is regenerating this Community Centre to create a new mixed use community space.
+This involves major alteration and refurbishment works, currently underway.

 The newly renovated building will offer a vibrant community space, with links to outdoor facilities, spaces for public hire, sports changing rooms, and social area/café with outside terrace.